benhoyle/benhoyle.github.io-src/content/Claim Classification/Part 1. Classifying Claims - Defining the Problem.md

-Title: Classifying Claims - Defining the Problem
+Title: 1.
+Classifying Claims - Defining the Problem
 Tags: defining_the_problem
-Slug: claim-class-define-problem
 Authors: Ben Hoyle
 Summary: This post looks at how we define the problem of claim classification.